Arnold Lupton: Family

+Lupton's wife, Jessie Lupton (née Ramsden, 1859-1938) was president of the Sleaford Women’s Liberal Association in 1909.

 Beliefs

 Lupton was a teetotaller and supported the temperance movement.
 He was an anti-vaccinationist believing that vaccines were dangerous and the Government should dissociate itself from supporting their use.
-Lupton was a member of the executive council of the National Anti-Vaccination League and contributed £100 a year to the league and between £500 to £900 for anti-vaccination activities.
+Lupton was a member of the executive council of the National Anti-Vaccination League and contributed £100 a year to the league and between £500 and £900 for anti-vaccination activities.
 Lupton authored the booklet Vaccination and the State, published in 1921.